 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
 Open the system. - 3.
-Locate the connector on the system board. - 4.
-Align the connectors on the system board and the dual SD module. - 5.
-Holding the tab, push the dual SD module until it is firmly seated on the system board.
+Align the connectors on the dual SD module with the system board connector labeled IDSDM.
+See System Board Connectors. - 4.
+Push the dual SD module until it is firmly seated on the system board. - 5.
+Close the system.

-- 6. Close the system. - 7.
 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.